TheDataDesk/ProductInsightEngine/README.md

 ✅ Variant 2 is the most effective in terms of total purchased amounts.

-✅ There is no significant difference in the average purchase values.
+✅ There is no significant difference in the single purchase values.

 ✅ Variant 2 is the most effective in terms of the number of purchases.